samtools/tabix/pairs_format_specification.md

 * File containing a list of contacts (e.g. a contact : pair of genomic loci that is represented by a valid read pair)
 * Similar to bam, but lossy (filtered) and minimal in information.
 * Similar to matrix, but at read pair resolution.
-* Analogous to the formats used by hiclib, cooler and juicer pipelines (these pipelines can be modified to accommodate the new format)
+* Analogous to the formats used by hiclib, cooler and juicer pipelines (cooler and juicer have been modified to accommodate the new format)

 ### Standard format
+* Content
+  * Contacts must be nonredundant.
+    * The requirement is that each pair appears only once and in a consistent ordering of the two mates; either in an upper-triangle (mate2 coordinate is larger than mate1) or a lower-triangle (mate1 coordinate is larger than mate2).
   * A text file with 7 reserved  columns and ? optional columns.
-* Reserved columns: readID, chr1, chr2, pos1, pos2, strand1, strand2
+  * Reserved columns: `readID, chr1, chr2, pos1, pos2, strand1, strand2`
+  * Preserving READ ID allows retrieving corresponding reads from a bam file.
-* Optionally, readID and strands can be blank (‘.’) : DCIC provides both readID and strands.
+* Required columns: `chr1, chr2, pos1, pos2` (i.e. optionally, readID and strands can be blank (‘.’))
-* Positions are 5’end of reads.
-* Optional columns for triplets, quadruplets, mapq, sequence/mismatch information (bowtie-style e.g. 10:A>G)
+  * Optional columns can be added (e.g. for triplets, quadruplets, mapq, sequence/mismatch information (bowtie-style e.g. 10:A>G))
-* Contacts must be nonredundant.
+  * Reserved optional column names (column positions are not reserved): frag1, frag2 (restriction enzyme fragmenet index used by juicer)
+* Missing values for required columns
+  * a single-character dummy (‘.’)
 * Header
   * Required
     * First line: `## pairs format v1.0`
-    * Sorting mechanism: `#sorted: chr1-chr2-pos1-pos2`, `#sorted: chr1-pos1`, `#sorted: none`, ...
     * column contents and ordering: `#columns: readID chr1 position1 chr2 position2 strand1 strand2`
-  * Optional
+  * Optional, but reserved (header key is reserved)
+    * Sorting mechanism: `#sorted: chr1-chr2-pos1-pos2`, `#sorted: chr1-pos1`, `#sorted: none`, or other custom sorting mechanisms
+    * Upper triangle vs lower triangle: `#shape: upper triangle`
+    * chromosome mate order: `#chromosomes: chr1 chr2 chr3 chr4 chr5 chr6 chr7 chr8 chr9 chr10 chr11 chr12 chr13 chr14 chr15 chr16 chr17 chr18 chr19 chr20 chr21 chr22 chrX chrY chrM`
+      * Chromosome order for defining upper triangle (mate1 < mate2) is defined by this header.
+      * Chromosome order for rows is not defined (UNIX sort or any other sort can be used)
+      * The style in the header must match the actual chromosomes in the file:
+        * ENSEMBL-style (1,2,.. ) vs USCS-style (chr1, chr2)
+  * Other example optional headers (not parsed by software tools but for human)
-    * Chromosome order, genome assembly may be included in the header (see below).
+    * Genome assembly may be included in the header (see below).
     * Filtering information (commands used to generate the file) can be reported in the header (optional).
-    * Chromosome order for rows is not defined (UNIX sort or any other sort can be used)
-    * Chromosome order for defining upper triangle (mate1 < mate2) is defined.

 ### Standard sorting and indexing for files provided by DCIC
 * Bgzipped, tab-delimited text file with an index for random access
 * File extension: `.pairs.gz` (with index `.pairs.gz.px2`)
-* Can be filtered and lossy.
+* Mate sorting
   * Upper triangle (mate1 coordinate is lower than mate2 coordinate) by default; optionally, lower triangle.
+* Row sorting
   * Sort by (chr1, chr2, pos1, pos2) ('Chromosome-pair-block-sorted') by default (i.e all chr1:chr1 pairs appear before chr1:chr2); optionally, 1D-position-sorted (chr1, pos1)
+* Compressing
   * Compressing by bgzip : https://github.com/4dn-dcic/pairix (forked) or https://github.com/samtools/tabix (original) (The two are identical)
+* Indexing and querying
   * Indexing and querying by Pairix : https://github.com/4dn-dcic/pairix

 ### Example pairs files